KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 #### The words represented in the follow topic clusters:

-<span style="color:black">O</span> Black clustered words are related to upscale entrees.
+<span style="color:black">O</span> Black clustered words are related to drinks, deserts, and texture.

 <span style="color:yellow">O</span> Yellow clustered words are related to price.